uktrade/resourcing-approval/README.md

 - `BusOps` has been renamed to `Workforce Planning`.
 References in the code will stick to `BusOps` for the time being, and labels will change to `Workforce Planning`.

+- `HRBP` has been renamed to `HR Business Partners`.
+References in the code will stick to `HRBP` for the time being, and labels will change to `HR Business Partners`.